corejourney/core-blog/content/books/_index.md

 - Short, Philip - *Mao: A Life, Chinese Translation*《*毛泽东传中文版*》

 ### Science and Medicine
-- Freeman, Walter - *Physchosurgery:  Intelligence, Emotion and Social Behavior Following Prefrontal Lobotomy for Mental Disorders*
+- Freeman, Walter - *Psychosurgery:  Intelligence, Emotion and Social Behavior Following Prefrontal Lobotomy for Mental Disorders*
 - Gawande, Atul - *Being Mortal: Medicine and What Matters in the End*
 - Hawkings, Stevens - *A Brief History of Time*
 - Kirsch, Donald - *The Drug Hunters: The Improbable Quest to Discover New Medicines*